skroutz/cogy/README.md

 1. An opinionated way to write, manage & ship commands: All Cogy commands are defined in your Rails app and end up invoking a [single executable](https://github.com/skroutz/cogy-bundle/blob/master/commands/cogy) within the
    Relay.
-The Cogy library (ie. this gem) then provides versioning and dynamically generates the bundle config, which is also served by your Rails app via a Rails Engine.
+Cogy also provides bundle versioning and dynamically generates the installable bundle config, which is also served by your Rails application and consumed by the [`cogy:install`](https://github.com/skroutz/cogy-bundle) command that installs the new Cogy-generated bundle when you deploy your application.
-   This, accompanied with the [`cogy:install`](https://github.com/skroutz/cogy-bundle) command that can automatically install the Cogy-generated bundle, makes it possible to automatically install the newly-written commands via a trigger which is hooked in your deployment procedure.
-2. A Rails Engine that is mounted in your application and routes the incoming requests to their user-defined handlers.
+2. A library that provides the API for defining the commands.
+This library is integrated in your application via a Rails Engine that routes the incoming requests to their respective handlers.
 It also creates the `/inventory` endpoint, which serves the installable bundle configuration in YAML and can be consumed directly by the [`cogy:install`](https://github.com/skroutz/cogy-bundle) command.
-3. An [executable](https://github.com/skroutz/cogy-bundle/blob/master/commands/cogy) which all commands point to.
+3. An Cog bundle that contains the [executable](https://github.com/skroutz/cogy-bundle/blob/master/commands/cogy) which all commands point to.
    This is placed inside the Relays and performs the requests to your application when a user invokes a command in the chat.
 It then posts the result back to the user.
+It also contains the `cogy:install` command.

 ## Requirements